Factory capability

 Every machine ships with a sealed document pack containing the FAT report, CE Declaration of Conformity (where applicable), ISO 9001 certificate copy, operator manual, electrical schematic, hydraulic and pneumatic schematic where applicable, spare parts list, lubrication chart and warranty card.

-Planning a trip to Jiangyin or want to schedule a video walk-through of the workshop?
+Planning a trip to Australia or want to schedule a video demonstration of the machine?
 Send your travel dates or your preferred call time and an SBKJ engineer replies within 12 hours.

-Contact SBKJThe factory tour is one of the ten reasons buyers short-list SBKJ.
+Contact SBKJThe machine demonstration is one of the ten reasons buyers short-list SBKJ.
 The full comparison — including the three scenarios where SBKJ is not the right fit — is on the why choose SBKJ page.